plutoshe/blog-theme/assets/content/blogs/assignments/eng2_assignment04.md

 On x86, It will cost 144 bytes for constantData_frame, 16 bytes for m_backgroundColor, 16 bytes for m_renderObjects per frame structure, therefore, it totally cost 166 * 2 = 332 bytes for total budgets memory.

 On x64, It will cost 144 bytes for constantData_frame, 32 bytes for m_backgroundColor, 32 bytes for m_renderObjects per frame structure, therefore, it totally cost 208 * 2 = 416 bytes for total budgets memory.

+#### The time spending on the assignment

+I nearly spent 10 hours on this assignment, especially 5 hours working on making the reference increment/decrement safe.